FYS4160 – The General Theory of Relativity

 We strongly advice that you have taken the following courses:

-The course extends over one full semester having 6 hours of teaching per week:
+The course extends over one full semester with 6 hours of teaching per week:

-The course also includes assignments (approximately one per week) which the students prepare at home and then present in the group lecture.
+The course also includes about 15 assignments (approximately one per week) which the students prepare at home and then present in the group lecture.

 An oral or written exam is decided after registration depending on how many students have registered for the exam.

 Examination support material